peteroupc/peteroupc.github.io/randomgendoc.md

      |  - pdf: A function that specifies the PDF.
 It takes a single
      |    number and outputs a single number.
 The area under
      |    the PDF need not equal 1 (this class tolerates the PDF even if
      |    it is only known up to a normalizing constant).
+For best results,
+     |    the PDF should be bounded (that is, it should be free of _poles_, or points
-     |    If the PDF contains a _pole_, that is, a point that approaches
+     |    that approach infinity).
+If the PDF does contain a pole, this class
-     |    infinity, the actual PDF may be modified to accommodate the pole,
+     |    may accommodate the pole by sampling from a modified version of the PDF,
      |    so that points extremely close to the pole may be sampled
      |    at a higher or lower probability than otherwise (but not in a way
      |    that significantly affects the chance of sampling points